wagtail/wagtail/docs/extending/adding_reports.md

 `wagtail.admin.views.reports.ReportView`, which provides basic listing and spreadsheet export functionality, and `wagtail.admin.views.reports.PageReportView`, which additionally provides a default set of fields suitable for page listings.
 For this example, we'll add a report which shows any pages with unpublished changes.
+We will register this view using the `unpublished_changes_report` name for the URL pattern.

 ```python
 # <project>/views.py